Lecre12/ConchaSuMareMod/README.md

 # Installation
 1. Install BepInEx
-2. Drop the DLL and all the stuff inside of the BepInEx/plugins/ folder or create a new folder and put the stuff inside (all together).
+2. Drop the DLL and all the stuff inside of the BepInEx/plugins/ folder or create a new folder and put the stuff inside.
 3. Run the game and Enjoy :)
 4. Try to not fall int to the void, don't be like Kirbi ;)